 I love making things for babies to wear; they are just so small and cute, and babies look ADORABLE in them!
 And these DIY no sew baby flower headbands are no exception.
-Today I’m going to show you how to make these cute baby headbands for yourself in just a few minutes!
+Today I’m going to show you how to make these cute baby headbands for yourself in just a few minutes, no sewing required!

 The best part about these cute baby headbands is that they’re so easy to make; there’s nothing to stop you from making one in every color imaginable!
 I mean, seriously, cut the elastic to size, add a few dollops of hot glue, and you’re done!